 VMware’s planned acquisition of Virsto will add yet another component to its software-defined data center initiative.
-This purchase of course affects the vendor's desktop and server virtualization portfolio
+This purchase of course affects the vendor's desktop and server virtualization portfolio by adding improved storage.

 VMware-Virsto acquisition: What Virsto has to offer